 Working in healthcare comes with many rewards.
 However, people who work in the healthcare industry also face many different hazards.
-Nurses, doctors and other medical professionals are often exposed to bloodborne pathogens, violent or emotionally disturbed patients, repetitive tasks and potentially dangerous medical equipment.
-If you are a healthcare worker who has been hurt on the job, you need to turn to an experience attorney for help and support.
+Nurses, doctors, and other medical professionals are often exposed to bloodborne pathogens, violent or emotionally disturbed patients, repetitive tasks and potentially dangerous medical equipment.
+If you are a nurse injured on the job, you need to turn to an experienced attorney for help and support.

 One out of every five workplace injuries occur in a healthcare setting, according to the Centers for Disease Control and Prevention (CDC).
 Healthcare professionals are routinely exposed to dangers that are unique to their industry.
 Sadly, many of these workers face injury risks due to:

 - Poor training

 - Inadequate supplies and resources